jknapka/mvca/src/tg/unter/README.txt

 receive an alert.
 It should also alert any other volunteers who may be available at the event's time.

+Story (INCOMPLETE): (some implementation of responses and decommits are present in need.py, and test_commit.py exists.)

-Story (NOT STARTED): Veronica realizes that she is actually going to be out of town on Sunday and should not have committed to Carla's airport event.
+Veronica realizes that she is actually going to be out of town on Sunday and should not have committed to Carla's airport event.
 She logs into Unter and:
   - in her volunteer information page, she can see the event